GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Effect**: You draft glowing runes into the air as an expression of your magical powers.
 These runes hover about you for the duration of the spell.
 While accompanied by the runes, you gain a bonus to all Spellcraft checks equal to the spell's tier.
 Additionally, you may rearrange the runes to produce one of the following effects.
 If you do, they disappear into a momentary flash of light as the spell ends prematurely.

 ***Slow***.
 You attempt to hold a creature's movements within 10 yards as a reaction.
-Its movement speed is halved (including fall apeed and knockback effects) until end of round.
+Its movement speed is halved (including fall speed and knockback effects) until end of round.

 ***Restrain***.
 You cause the runes to adhere to a creature within 15 yards until end of round as an action, causing it to be prone and have disadvantage on brawl checks during this time.